 1. Autel Robotics X-Star Specs & Features

-With an excellent remote controller that also seats an iOS or Android mobile device as well as an excellent gloss finished, the Autel Robotics X-Star Premium is ready to take on large indoor spaces as well as the great outdoors.
-It is worth the first place on our best video drone list, this professional quadcopter flies for around 25 minutes on a single charge.
+With an excellent remote controller that also seats an iOS or Android mobile device, and an excellent gloss finished, the Autel Robotics X-Star Premium is ready to take on large indoor spaces as well as the great outdoors.
+Our first best video drone is a professional quadcopter that flies for around 25 minutes on a single charge.
 But some users say that they can get a full half-hour out of one depending on how they fly it.

 By combining a mobile app with a traditional controller, engineers made the Autel Robotics X-Star Premium a pleasure to fly.
 It’s expensive, but we rated it highly because you’re getting a lot for what you pay.
 The kit includes a hard case as well as some other accessories that make it worth it for experienced pilots who need a drone that can really perform.